mountaincharlie/midi-dragon/README.md

   * Fix: through some trial and error and print statements, I found that the syntax to access the public field's value from the instance was: queryset[0].public.
 * Bug: I realised that by using the syntax: queryset[0] I didn't allow for the cases where the selected songs had different values for public/completed/testimonial status and so only the first song's field value was being changed.
   * Fix: I included a for loop in each action method to check the field status for each song in the field set individually.
 This also resulted in me using the syntax: song.public (to access the field value), song.public = False (to change the field value) and song.save() (to save the change).
+* Bug: When manually testing if my header search form worked, the form was only submitted when I hit enter, not when clicking on my search icon.
+  * Fix: I had my submit 'button' made from a div element, styled to look like my buttons and with type="submit" and role="button" but the div actually needed to be a button element inorder for it to successfully submit the form.
 * Bug:
   * Fix: